 General Non-Enduring Power of Attorney- A general non-enduring power of attorney authorises a person or persons to act on behalf of the principal for specific purposes, like buying or selling property, operate a bank account etc.

 Enduring Power of Attorney (financial and/or personal)- An enduring power of attorney authorises the attorney to make financial and/or personal decisions on behalf of the principal.
 Financial power includes anything related to your financial or property matters.
-A personal power relates to the matters involving decisions regarding lifestyle or medical.
+Personal power relates to matters involving decisions regarding lifestyle or medical.

 Supportive Attorney- A person who has decision-making capacity can appoint an attorney to support them in making decisions.
 Such a person is called a supportive power of attorney.